Nesting turtles sighted at Changi Bay reclamation site: Report

 With mitigation measures such as these in place, the report concluded that the project does not pose any significant negative or unacceptable impact to the environment, including the nearby Chek Jawa Wetlands on the eastern end of Pulau Ubin.
 Chek Jawa is one of Singapore's richest ecosystems.

-Responding to queries from The Straits Times, HDB said all mitigation measures recommended by the EIA as well as an environmental monitoring and management plan will be implemented, so as to minimise the environmental impact of works.
+Responding to queries from The Straits Times, HDB said all mitigation measures recommended by the EIA and an environmental monitoring and management plan will be implemented, so as to minimise the environmental impact of works.

 All land reclamation projects are required to undergo environmental studies to assess their impact, such as on water quality and marine ecology, HDB added.

-Members of the public can share their feedback until Aug 8, said HDB, which has engaged nature groups to seek their views.
+Members of the public can give their feedback until Aug 8, said HDB, which has engaged nature groups to seek their views.
 It will review and consider all feedback before development works start.